 Scrum framework allows you to implement Agile development methodology.
 Unlike the waterfall software development life cycle, the distinctive feature of Scrum is the iterative process of developing.

-Before we continue with Scrum, we should talk about the core roles involved into the process:
+Before we continue with Scrum, we should talk about the core roles involved in the process:

-Here’s the main steps of development process that Scrum consists of.
+Here are the main steps of the development process that Scrum consists of.

 Step 1.
 Product Backlog Creation